minosworld/minos/README.md

     Confirm node installation is succesful using `node -v` at the terminal.

 1. Build the MINOS server modules by running `npm install` inside the `server` directory.
 This process will download and compile all server module dependencies and might take a few minutes.

+1. Make sure you have a Python3 installation with pip3 available on your command line.
+The following steps can be carried out in a virtualenv, or with the system python installation.

 1. Install Python client dependencies by running `pip3 install -r requirements.txt` in the root of the repository.